PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added a protection for missing email address in DQ2
+  * changed for schedconfig.glexec=test
   * added config param for proxy cache
   * changed to update users.email
   * added a protection not to send notification when updating Notifier